 What do you associate with the arch-British city of Leeds?
 For most people, the answer to that question will be football, and the city once had a large team that was very popular with many Norwegians (and which of course still is).
-But Leeds is so much more than that, and it’s a big city with everything from a hectic nightlife to cultural attractions and historical sites.
+According to Abbreviation Finder, Leeds is so much more than that, and it’s a big city with everything from a hectic nightlife to cultural attractions and historical sites.

 Recommended hotels in Leeds